Energy experts sound alarm about US electric grid: 'Not designed to withstand the impacts of climate change'

 One Chicago neighborhood is already making plans for how to keep the lights, air conditioning and heat on when the larger grid fails.

 In the Bronzeville neighborhood on Chicago's South Side, solar panels dot the rooftop of a public housing complex.
 A short drive away, a a giant battery stores energy from the solar panels as well as natural gas generators, creating a micro grid.
-The state energy company, Commonwealth Eddison, is working with community members to make the neighborhood energy independent.
+Ilinois-based energy company, Commonwealth Edison, is working with community members to make the neighborhood energy independent.

 "Without power we are talking about potential life-threatening situations, so this micro grid provides that backup to be able to deliver power even when the [main] grid isn't there," said Paul Pabst, an engineer for Commonwealth Edison.